1.) I already bought a pregnancy test from K-Mart. Why do I need to come in and be tested with you?

 13.)
 Can I come in and get tested for STDs?

-LivingWell offers community funded STD testing.
+LivingWell pregnancy center offers community funded STD testing.
 If you think you may be at risk we recommend refraining from any sexual contact until you have been tested.
 Please contact us to talk about testing options or to schedule an appointment.

 14.)
 How do I know if I’ve been exposed to a STD?